joinr/sporklisp/README.md

 My idea was to use a little Lisp dialect for scripting entity behaviors and other lightweight stuff (I wanted first class functions too dammit).
-I used Peter Norvig's LisPy example in Python to get me started (which is a lightweight implementation, but it uses a lot of Pythons features to easily import primitives...and python has first class functions already).
+I used Peter Norvig's LisPy example in Python to get me started (which is a lightweight implementation, but it uses a lot of Python's features to easily import primitives...and python has first class functions already).
 I had to cross-reference the implementation from Norvig's JScheme (which LisPy was a subset of), and adapt the solution to the unique challenges in VBA.
 Finally, Chapter 4 of SICP (Structure and Interpretation of Computer Programs)